 ❺ Press ALT + F8 key together.
 This will open the Macro dialog box.

 ❻ Just hit on the Run button.

-After that, you will see all the formulas in column E has been pasted to the next column of it as in the picture below:
+After that, you will see all the formulas in column E have been pasted to the next column as in the picture below:

 Things to Remember